FUSE: A Flow-based Mapping Between Shapes: Results

 \subsection{Non-Rigid Shape Matching}

-We first analyze the performance of \repname against more standardized benchmark, considering pairs of meshes and point clouds.
+We first analyze the performance of \repname against more standardized benchmarks, considering pairs of meshes and point clouds.
 We then explore novel and more challenging scenarios by matching SDFs and inter-representation pairs.
+We restrict our analysis to landmarks-based methods, as discussed in \cref{sec:embedding_sel}.